Term-4-CSD-Team-48/alu/README.md

 test information.
 The last test's a, b, out, and all misc information will be saved.
 Simply press reset to purge all saved values when test completes.
 The saved values can be read by selecting the focus with relevant io_buttons.

+# extra ALUFN functionalities

+## 111111

+out = a / b

+## 111110

+out = a random number from -512 inclusive to 511 inclusive